relationalexistence/UCF-GUTT/example/README.md

 | `Q_contextual_time_zero`   | `RC_Time`  | `FiniteQ 0`             |
 | `Q_contextual_info_nan`    | `RC_Info`  | `ExtNaNQ`               |

+Each theorem quantifies universally over the numerator (`forall num denom, denom == 0 -> ...`), so every numerator — positive, negative, or zero — routes to the same output in a given context.
+The Coq does not split RC_Space by sign of the numerator; `MinftyQ` is present in the `ExtQ` datatype for symmetry under negation but is not the target of any contextual-division theorem.

 For b ≠ 0, all three contexts agree on `FiniteQ (a/b)` (the `Q_contextual_div_conservative` theorem).
 Boundary detection (`Q_boundary_detect`) lives at a layer below routing — it depends only